joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 And so on...

-Long story short: the "floor" of understanding you have to get to in order to understand a scientific paper is extremely high.
+Long story short: the "floor" of understanding you have to get to in order to understand a scientific paper is high.
 If you're starting from scratch, you either have to spend years getting a degree or spend days, weeks, or possibly months googling and hitting your head against the wall.

 ## Can we do better?

 But wait!
 Months googling is still a lot less time than years getting a degree.
 Can we do even *better*?
 Most people don't have months to go on a wild goose chase.
 What if we eliminated the head-wall factor entirely?

-Take any scientific paper.
+Pick any scientific paper.

-Now imagine if you had the author right there in front of you that you could ask questions until you understood the paper.
-You could even start with the basics.
-He or she won't be like those professors that yell at you for asking questions about "things you should already know" - they'll answer politely, succinctly, and informatively.
-Imagine you're a 5 year old that won't stop asking why.
+Now, imagine if you had the author right there in front of you.
+You can ask whatever you want - basic or advanced.
+He or she won't be like those professors that yell at you for asking questions about, "things you should already know" - they'll answer politely, succinctly, and informatively.
+Be like a 5 year old that won't stop asking why.

 - You could throw examples at them to verify your understanding.
 - You could ask if it's the same thing as this other thing.
 - You could ask what assumptions are being made, and what happens if they're not true.

-It's like doing the Feynman technique, except when you notice gaps in your knowledge, they're instantly remedied.
+It's like doing the [Feynman technique](https://www.scotthyoung.com/learnonsteroids/grab/TranscriptFeynman.pdf), except when you notice gaps in your knowledge, they're instantly remedied.

 What's your estimation for how long it might take to understand a paper with your author friend?